|

 And we must keep ourselves clean

 and chaste, morally and physically.
-And so our hearts, the center of our
+So, too, our hearts, the center of our

 body, must be pure.